pdemeulenaer/cicd-databricks-github/README.md

 * [Done] Look for a way to trigger jobs from Airflow (follow the example from the Databricks documentation: https://docs.databricks.com/dev-tools/data-pipelines.html)

+* Link the Github folder to a Databricks repo

+* Automate the copy of the dag file to S3 bucket

 * Use a pool for clusters to keep them alive between tasks within a job

 * Add a folder to contain development notebooks